rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/spi_cntrl/SPI_cntrl.md

 | CLK_FREQUENCY | 100_000_000 | Specify the clock frequency of the board |
 | SCLK_FREQUENCY  | 500_000 | Specify the frequency of the SCLK |

-You will need to create a state machine in your top-level design to implement the three byte transfer using the SPI controller (i.e., send one byte, issue hold_ss and issue second byte, and so on for three bytes).
+You will need to create a state machine in your top-level design to implement the three byte transfer using the SPI controller (i.e., send one byte, issue hold_cs and issue second byte, and so on for three bytes).
 When the `start` signal is asserted read the `write` signal to determine what type of operation to perform.
 If `write` is asserted, perform a write sequence.
 If `read` is asserted, perform a read sequence.